MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 ## Set up additional HGS nodes for production deployments

-Complete the following steps to add nodes to the cluster.
+To add nodes to the cluster, run the following commands in an elevated PowerShell session.

 1. [!INCLUDE [Install the HGS server role](../../includes/guarded-fabric-install-hgs-server-role.md)]